Admission to Skyline College is governed by the laws of the State and supplementary regulations, as have been prescribed by the Board of Trustees.

 Transfer Students: Submit official transcripts from other colleges you have attended to Admissions & Records office.
 Meet with a counselor to determine completion of prerequisites and/or graduation requirements.

-Veterans: Submit form DD-214 to Office of Admissions & Records along with transcripts from all previous colleges attended.
-The process to apply for and certify VA Educational Benefits is outlined at www.skylinecollege.edu/veterans.
+Veterans: Request an official copy of your Joint Services Transcript from the jst.doded.mil website.
+Send your JST, along with academic transcripts from all previous colleges attended, to firstname.lastname@example.org.
+The process to apply for and certify VA Educational Benefits is outlined at www.skylinecollege.edu/veterans (See Veterans Admission and Services section for additional details).

 Admission Special Programs

 Special programs require an additional application as a supplement to the College Admissions Application.
 Each special program has an application deadline date.
-Admission and program applications, as well as program information, are available online at www.skylinecollege.edu/apply from the department website.
+Deadline dates can be found at https://skylinecollege.edu.

 Automotive Technology: The DAY Automotive Technology Program is by special application only.
-No application is required for evening or weekend classes.
+Find more information at https://skylinecollege.edu.

 Varsity Athletics: A student must adhere to the California Community College Constitution and Bylaws and Coast Conference eligibility rules and regulations.
 Contact the Kinesiology, Athletics and Dance Division to complete an eligibility form.